Project Characteristics: Key elements that Define a Project

 Through a choreographed sequence of steps, every project will deliver a final result or product at the end.
-The tool or changes in the operational process will address a specific goal that business or individual set out initially.
+The tool or changes in the operational process will address a specific goal that businesses or individuals set out initially.
 In our previous example, it was the perfect wedding day.
 Let’s explore a few more examples.

 Suppose you have decided to buy a new car.
 You do your researching, planning, saving, budgeting, and, finally, the new sparkling vehicle sits at your driveway.
 In this example, the goal might be that you need to drive kids to school, and you need to embark on these steps to acquire a tool that would help you with your goal.
 Well, this is your project’s delivery.
 Hopefully, It is an excellent car within your budget constraints that will work for ages.

-One day, you have visited your local bar and had this genius idea.
-Why don’t I organise a music event to increase the bar’s popularity and contribute to a local community?
+One day, you visited your local bar and had this genius idea.
+Why don’t I organise a music event to increase the bar’s popularity and contribute to the local community?
 Just like that, you have your primary objectives.
-The project will go through multiple steps like agreeing on the band, getting the bar’s owner approval and sending invites.
+The project will go through multiple steps like agreeing on the band, getting the bar’s owner’s approval and sending invites.
 In the end, you will have your fantastic event, which will hopefully achieve your two objectives set out in the beginning.